dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 <detailsToggle alt_header="What are model groups?">

-A model group in dbt is a concept used to organize models under a common category or ownership.
-This categorization can be based on various criteria, such as the team responsible for the models or the specific data source they model, like GitHub data.
+A [model group](/docs/collaborate/govern/model-access#groups) in dbt is a concept used to organize models under a common category or ownership.
+This categorization can be based on various criteria, such as the team responsible for the models or the specific data source they model.

 </detailsToggle>

 <detailsToggle alt_header="What are the main benefits of implementing dbt Mesh?">

-1. **Agility in development**: With a more modular architecture, teams can make changes rapidly and independently in specific areas without impacting the entire system, leading to faster development cycles.
+1. **Shop data products faster**: With a more modular architecture, teams can make changes rapidly and independently in specific areas without impacting the entire system, leading to faster development cycles.
-2. **Improved collaboration**: Teams are able to share and build upon each other's work without duplicating efforts.
+2. **Improve trust in data:** Adopting a dbt Mesh can help ensure that changes in one domain's data models do not unexpectedly break dependencies in other domain areas, leading to a more secure and predictable data environment.
-3. **Reduced complexity**: By organizing transformation logic into distinct domains, dbt Mesh reduces the complexity inherent in large, monolithic projects, making them easier to manage and understand.
+3. **Reduce complexity**: By organizing transformation logic into distinct domains, dbt Mesh reduces the complexity inherent in large, monolithic projects, making them easier to manage and understand.
-4. **Improved data trust.** Adopting a dbt Mesh can help ensure that changes in one domain's data models do not unexpectedly break dependencies in other domain areas, leading to a more secure and predictable data environment.
+4. **Improve collaboration**: Teams are able to share and build upon each other's work without duplicating efforts.

 Most importantly, all this can be accomplished without the central data team losing the ability to see lineage across the entire organization, or compromising on governance mechanisms.